RSE-102/Lecture-Material/README.md

 ## Timetable and content

-The next course runs from Tuesday, October 4 to Friday October 7, 2022, with a *reflection day* on December 6, 2022.
+- The current course runs from Tuesday, October 4 to Friday October 7, 2022, with a *reflection day* on December 6, 2022.
+- The next course runs from Monday, **October 9 to Friday October 13, 2023**, with a *reflection day* on December tbd., 2023.

 ### Day 1: Git and misc